-The final sentence of that passage perhaps alludes to losses from gambling.
+The final sentence of that passage alludes, I think, to losses incurred through gambling.

 As for the "goodly heritage" gifted to the community by kings of Scotland, the Golf Course remains, as does the Meadow Park, which is still labelled as such on the map, although it is now better known as Dumbarton Common (NS40007576

 ).
 Just to the west of the Common, on the opposite side of Townend Road, the area (NS39877589

 ) where there is now a playing field and a bowling green used to be occupied by an ornamental pond.